Each year in the U.S., between 2% and 10% of pregnant women experience gestational diabetes.

 - Certain high-carb fruits

 Most diets that are appropriate for people with type I or type II diabetes will also be a good choice for women with gestational diabetes.
-It’s important to remember, however, that you’re not just eating for yourself.
-You need to include all of the essentials that your baby needs in your diet.
+Indeed, it’s important to remember, however, that you’re not just eating for yourself.
+Consequently, you need to include all of the essentials that your baby needs in your diet.

 You should include plenty of dairy for the protein and calcium that your baby needs to grow.
 However, try to avoid sugary dairy products such as ice cream and flavored milk.
 You also need to eat plenty of foods containing omega-3 fatty acids for proper brain development.
 Seafood is one of the best sources, though omega-3’s can also be found in nuts, dark leafy greens, and over-the-counter supplements.